karayabin/universe-snapshot/README.md

 2020-12-04

-To help developers, we provide the following term: **planet dot name**, which
+To help developers, we provide the following term: **planet dot name**, which has the following format:

 - $GalaxyName.$PlanetName